What is so special about Vinsers’ “open classrooms”?

 Thursday, 13/05/2021, 10:05 (GMT+7)

-Aiming to provide students with a creative learning space, Vinschool Ocean Park Kindergarten held a field trip (as an outdoor class) with activities designed for the content learning areas of the International Preschool Curriculum (IPC): Language Arts, Creative Arts, Sciences, and Motor Skills.
+Aiming to provide students with a creative learning space, Vinschool Ocean Park Kindergarten held a field trip (as an outdoor class) with activities designed for four learning areas of the International Preschool Curriculum (IPC): Language Arts, Creative Arts, Sciences, and Motor Skills.

-Under the five themes “Harvest season,” “Flowers and fruits,” “Let’s play,” “Teamwork,” and “In the garden,” different activities were tailored to each age level, with the last theme being in English.
+Under the five themes “Harvest season,” “Flowers and fruits,” “Let’s play,” “Teamwork,” and “In the garden,” different activities were tailored to each grade level, with the last theme being in English.

 Develop language skills with reading activities “Tap the Magic Tree” and “Plant the Tiny Seed”